What is the Month-End Close Process?

 But what if there were a tool that automated the data collection and calculated the variances that really matter?
 Better still, what if that tool did this automatically and dynamically so that you could respond in real time to what’s happening now?
 Having your finger firmly on the pulse of your company is a must in today’s always on, 24/7 global economy.

-Enter our new Flux Analysis tool, currently in beta.
+Enter our new Flux Analysis tool.
 Flux Analysis uses the data you’re already using to close the books so you can see dynamic fluctuations between the current and prior period.

 A built-in notes function lets you easily document your findings right there, in real time, keeping everything in one place for easy reference.
-Team members can comment on variances on the account or category level for all users to see.
-This increases transparency and lends more visibility to the financial statements as a whole.
+Accounting department members can comment on variances on the account or category level for all users to see.
+This increases transparency and lends more visibility to the financial information as a whole.

 With this new tool, flux analysis is faster and easier, giving you the information you need so you can act on issues before they become problems.